lukaszb/django-projector/docs/usage/teamwork.rst

 Convert to ``Team``
 -------------------

-Any user may be converted into :py:class:`projector.Team` instance.
+Any user may be converted into :model:`Team` instance.
 Well, this is not totally true - in fact, by conversion to ``Team`` we mean *set a team flag* on the user's profile.
 Conversion is available if user profile's ``is_team`` attribute is False and there is no :py:class:`auth.Group` instance named same as the user.

 Conversion is done within user's dashboard and each step of conversion is described below: